StephenAWalsh/TrendOfThe.World/README.md

 # What's Trending App

-MVC:
+## MVC:
- -Mobile-first, responsive (flexbox)
+.* Mobile-first, responsive (flexbox)
- -3 interlinked pages
+.* 3 interlinked pages
-  -home
-  -about
-  -form/search/selectors
+..* home
+..* about
+..* form/search/selectors
- -2 pages that accept user input
+.* 2 pages that accept user input
-  -home
-  -form/search
+..* home
+..* form/search
- -Uses localStorage and/or SQL to store state -Deployment to Heroku
+.* Uses localStorage and/or SQL to store state
+.* Deployment to Heroku

- Stretch Goals:
+##Stretch Goals:
-  -Ability to share what you see on social media -Hover effect for each tile and its contents
+..Ability to share what you see on social media ..Hover effect for each tile and its contents

 TODAY 5/10/17
   -Brainstorm